justinburris2/cardkbpi5/README.md

 BACKSPACE="guess"
 ```
+For me this was already done, so if it is already done you will be fine.

 ## Enable i2C
 The cardKB communicates over i2C, make sure this is enabled on your raspberry pi.
 You can find a tutorial on how to do so [here](https://www.raspberrypi-spy.co.uk/2014/11/enabling-the-i2c-interface-on-the-raspberry-pi/).